> Martin Carthy > Songs > Bonny Woodhall

 For I fear by a bullet young Dinsmore is dead.”

-They poured me the water and the whisky so free,
+They brought me the water and the whisky so free,

-And they turned me all over by brute for to see.
+And they turned me all over my wounds for to see.

 If my Annie she were here, she would bind up my wounds,

 One kiss from her sweet mouth would staunch all the stouns.

 But if fortune smile on me and back I return

 I will sport with you, Annie, by Calder's clear dam.

 For it's wet and I am weary and I think of lang syne,

 When I was a young man and I worked down the mine.